- Technical Advisory

 - Director, NOAA Office of Marine and Aviation Operations

-- Executive Secretariat and Contact Person: Staffed by the Technology, Planning and Integration for Observations (TPIO) office.
+- Executive Secretariat and Contact Person: Staffed by the Technology, Planning and Integration for Observations (TPIO) division.

 - Chief Financial Officer (CFO)